East Africa's top economies launch cross-border payment system

 EAPS will enable people in Kenya, Uganda and Tanzania to make and receive payments in real time, speeding up the process of commercial transactions.
 Rwanda and Burundi, whose banking structures are less advanced, will join later.

 A common currency remains a long way off, analysts say.
-Member states first need to implement the free movement of labor, goods and services, which has proved especially contentious in Tanzania.
+Member states first need to implement the free movement of labour, goods and services, which has proved especially contentious in Tanzania.

 Their economies will also need to meet macro-economic criteria, including capping inflation at 5 percent and fiscal deficits excluding grants below 6 percent of national output before embarking on a monetary union.